codemix/AccessRestrictable/README.md

 ```

 The `beforeAccessCheck` parameter expects a [PHP callback](http://php.net/manual/en/language.types.callable.php)
-and receives the model as returned by the `model()` method of any ActiveRecord.
-It can
+that receives a `$model` parameter.
+This is the model as returned by the `model()` method of an ActiveRecord.
+It
-either return an array with parameters for `CDbCriteria`, a concrete `CDbCriteria`
+can either return an array with parameters for `CDbCriteria`, a concrete `CDbCriteria` or `false` to restrict
-or `false` to restrict access right away.
+access right away.

 # Usage

 ## Access restriction by default

-If you attached the behavior, then whenever you do a query like
+If you attached the behavior, then whenever you do a query like for example

 ```php